Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

-\begin{lem} Let $U$ be a smooth quasi-projectiv variety and $V=\sqcup V_i$ be a normal crossing divisor of $U$ where all $V_i$ are smooth.
-Assume that the kernels of the canonical restriction $H^k(U;\Q) \to H^k(V_i)$ are the same for all $i$.
+\begin{lem} Let $U$ be a smooth quasi-projective variety and $V=\sqcup V_i$ be a normal crossing divisor of $U$ where all $V_i$s are smooth.
+Assume that the kernel of the canonical restriction $H^k(U;\Q) \to H^k(V_i;\Q)$ is the same for all $i$.
 Consider the following diagram

 where all the morphisms are the canonical restrictions.
 Then we have $\ker(\Phi) \subset \ker(J)$. \end{lem} \begin{proof} Note that each cohomology group admits the $\Q$-mixed Hodge structures and all the morphisms respect those structures.
 By taking the associated graded pieces of the weight filtration, $\Gr^W_s(-)$, we have the following commutative diagram